Sarasota Subdivision: Current conditions

 From Willow to Palmetto, the line is still in service as CSX's Parrish Spur.
 The former spur in Palmetto now connects the line to the Palmetto Subdivision main track (the ex-ACL line).
 The right of way of the Parrish Spur north and east of Ellenton is now largely owned by Florida Power and Light, and the Florida Railroad Museum operates excursion trains on this segment from Parrish to Willow.

+The remaining line from Parrish to Willow and the abandoned right of way from there to just north of Durant is also significant in Tampa aviation.
+It is used to identify the southeastern boundary of Tampa International Airport's Class B airspace between 3,000 and 6,000 feet.

 South of Bradenton, CSX continues to operates the line as part of their Palmetto Subdivision from the north end of Tropicana Yard south to Oneco.
 The short line Seminole Gulf Railway took over the rest of the remaining line south of Oneco to Venice in 1987.
 Seminole Gulf abandoned the line from Venice to Palmer Ranch in 2004, and the line from there to Sarasota was abandoned in 2019.
 The Legacy Trail now runs on the former right of way from the Venice Depot to Fruitville Road in Sarasota.
 The remaining right of way south of the Venice Depot is now home to the Venice Urban Forest.